CenturyLinkCloud/PublicKB/Release Notes/cloud-platform-release-notes-june-11-2015.md

 * __UI improvements.__ The Control Portal continues to get easier on the eye.
 We've made some light improvements to the UI that we think you'll appreciate.

 * __CenturyLink Cloud Status.__ [status.ctl.io](http://status.ctl.io/) provides real-time updates on the status of CenturyLink Cloud services, and upcoming maintenance notifications.
-Email notifications surrounding Compute, Network, and Storage are now based on what servers an account has in a specific data center, allowing our customers to get the information they need - and only the informtaion that they need.
+Email notifications surrounding Compute, Network, and Storage are now based on what servers an account has in a specific data center, allowing our customers to get the information they need - and only the information that they need.

   Our KB has more [information about the CenturyLink Cloud Status service.](../General/centurylink-cloud-status-faq.md)